 Turista Libre assumes no responsibility for anyone denied entry to Mexico or reentry to the United States nor provides refunds due to unexpected or unforeseen complications with passports, visas or any other migratory procedures.
 For more information regarding passports and visas, please refer to the official website of your country's embassy in Mexico or the United States.

 We strongly recommend taking the San Diego trolley, Uber or Lyft, as parking lots at the border are often costly – on average up to $25 USD for eight hours – and usually full.
-The blue line trolley runs directly from downtown San Diego to the Turista Libre meeting spot in San Ysidro.
+The blue line trolley runs directly from downtown San Diego to the San Ysidro Transit Center, approximately .7 miles from Turista Libre's meeting spot at the Virigina Avenue Transit Center.
+Buses run between the two transit centers approximately every 15 minutes.
 On weekends the last downtown-bound trolley departs San Ysidro at 12:58 a.m.
 More info at sdmts.com.

 If driving, take either Interstate 5 or 805 south and get off at the last exit, but be careful not to miss that last exit and actually cross into Mexico.
-Park at any of the lots – we recommend the ones next to Jack in the Box, a left at the exit and a right at the next light – but give yourself 20-30 minutes because, again, lots are often full.
+Park at any of the lots with space available, but we recommend giving yourself 20-30 minutes because, again, they're often full.

 Because our vehicles for group tours in Tijuana and Baja California are licensed for operation in Mexico only, we cross in and out of Mexico via the pedestrian lanes.
 This often makes for a faster return to the U.S., too.

 Major construction is currently taking place immediately south of the pedestrian border crossing, but our bus meets us as close to the meeting spot as possible.
 Getting there involves a short walk once having entered Mexico, which provides an opportunity to take in the sights and sounds of the busiest land border crossing in the world.